Data Protection Policy F&Qs

 • A Subject Access Request is only available for the personal data of the requestor.
 Requests for access to personal data of third parties should not be fulfilled unless the data subject has given his/her formal consent.

-• Requests from the police to access information from a University database containing personal data require prior consultation with the DPO, who will check the legality of the request and consult the Head of Legal Affairs.
+• Requests from the police to access information from a Institute database containing personal data require prior consultation with the DPO, who will check the legality of the request and consult the Head of Legal Affairs.

 Data subjects also enjoy other rights: the right to be informed, the right to have personal data regarding him/her rectified, the right to be forgotten (also known as the right to erasure), the right to restrict the processing of personal data and the right to object.